jina-ai/jina/docs/how-to/opentelemetry.md

 This section covers the OpenTelemetry infrastructure setup required to collect, store and visualize the traces and metrics data exported by the Pods.
 This setup is the user's responsibility, and this section only serves as the initial/introductory guide to running OpenTelemetry infrastructure components.

-Since OpenTelemetry is open source and is mostly responsible for the API standards and specification, there are various providers that implement the specification.
+Since OpenTelemetry is open source and is mostly responsible for the API standards and specification, various providers implement the specification.
 This section follows the default recommendations from the OpenTelemetry documentation that also fits into the Jina implementations.

 ## Exporting traces and metrics data